Ulsan: Sports

 It is also home to the University of Ulsan and its sports programs.
 Ulsan also hosts Korean Basketball League team Ulsan Hyundai Mobis Phoebus.
-Their home ground is Dongchun Gymnasium, which located in Jung-Gu.
+Their home ground is Dongchun Gymnasium, which is located in Jung-Gu.

-Lotte Giants, a KBO League baseball club in Busan, plays some of their home matches at the Ulsan Munsu Baseball Stadium.
+Lotte Giants, a KBO League baseball club in Busan, plays some of their home matches at the Ulsan Munsu Baseball Stadium, which they share with the Ulsan Whales, an unaffiliated team in the KBO's official minor leagues.